Nadia is an online writer who teaches English and Speech Communication.

 Tattoos That Look Like Famous Paintings

-No one doubts tattoo is an art form.
-Whatever you think of tattoos and the people who get them, you have to admit tattoo is an art form.
+No one doubts tattoos are an art form.
+Whatever you think of tattoos and the people who get them, you have to admit that they are an art form.

 Now, some tattoo artists are taking their art to the next level.
 They are creating painterly tattoos.

 Tattooing as an art form has been metamorphosing over the last decade.
 People still go in and get tribal symbols—or even Chinese characters they think they understand.
 Cartoon characters and graphics will always have their place.
 Now, though, some patrons are deciding to get swaths of color that appear to be swipes from a paint brush.
 Some are getting Picaso-esque masterpieces on their bodies.
 Tattoos have become painterly.

 What Makes Painterly Tattoos Different?